ANIRUDHSINH01/BhaiClient/README.md

 ## Performance

-`BhaiClient` package ki performance kaafi depend karti hai aapke use case, hardware, network latency aur data volume par.
-Lekin overall, yeh package fast aur efficient hai kyunki yeh in-memory caching aur MongoDB ka combination use karta hai.
+The performance of the `BhaiClient` package largely depends on your use case, hardware, network latency, and data volume.
+However, overall, this package is fast and efficient due to its combination of in-memory caching and MongoDB.

 ### Expected Performance